 To find law review articles visit:

-Restatements are highly regarded distillations of common law, prepared by the American Law Institute (ALI), a prestigious organization comprising judges, professors, and lawyers.
-The ALI distills the "black letter law" from cases to indicate trends in common law, and occasionally to recommend what a rule of law should be.
-They restate existing common law into a series of principles or rules.
+Restatements are highly regarded distillations of common law, prepared by the American Law Institute (ALI).
+ALI is a prestigious organization comprised of judges, professors, and lawyers.
+They distill the "black letter law" from cases to indicate trends in common law.
+Resulting in a “restatement” of existing common law into a series of principles or rules.
+Occasionally, they make recommendations on what a rule of law should be.

 Restatements are not primary law.
 However, they are considered persuasive authority by many courts.